Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

 \section{Minimum-cost Sufficient Control Problem}

-Considering only the sufficient controllability of complex network is inadequate for sufficiently controlling real-world networks.
-An arguably even more important issue may be the minimum-cost sufficient control problem, which is to drive a sufficient portion of the network to any predefined state with a given number of control sources at the minimum cost.
-It is known that the minimum-cost control problem is NP-hard\cite{olshevsky2014minimal, tzoumas2015minimal}.
-Hence it can be easily derived that the minimum-cost sufficient control problem is also NP-hard, as the former one can be viewed as a special case of the latter one when $R=V$.
+Considering only the sufficient controllability of complex networks is inadequate for sufficiently controlling real-world networks.
+An arguably even more critical issue may be the minimum-cost sufficient control problem, which drives a sufficient portion of the network to any predefined state with a given number of control sources at the minimum cost.
+It is known that the minimum-cost control problem is NP-hard \cite{Olshevsky2014, Tzoumas2016}.
+Hence it can be easily derived that the minimum-cost sufficient control problem is also NP-hard, as the former can be viewed as a special case of the latter one when $T=N$.